-This advises them to contact us for any issues regarding money they are owed, and to further advise them to stop collection action to avoid unnecessary expense.
+This advises them to contact us for any issues regarding the money they are owed and to further advise them to stop collection action to avoid unnecessary expense.
 We also send you a copy of this so you know everyone is on the same page.

 Nicholls & Co then starts the process of administering your ‘bankrupt estate’.
 This involves letters going to the stakeholders detailed in your Statement of Affairs so we can gather more information about your financial affairs.

 Within the first few months of your bankruptcy, we issue a further ‘Report to Creditors’.
 It gives them an update on the progress being made with administering your bankruptcy and also lets them know if they are likely to receive some payment or should write off the debt.
 Again, for transparency and to keep everyone on the same page, we will send you a copy of this.

 It will be necessary for Nicholls & Co to stay in touch with you during the first few months of you becoming bankrupt as we get things going.
 From there, the amount of contact will markedly decrease and may even be just once a year, on each anniversary of your bankruptcy.
 For more information call Nicholls & Co on 1300 060 122 or email firstname.lastname@example.org.